thisiscmt/CocktailKeeper/README.md

 Cocktail Keeper
 ===============

 This web application is used to store and manage cocktail recipes.
-For each recipe you specify the ingredients to use, quantities, and the directions for creation it.
+For each recipe you specify the ingredients to use, quantities, and the directions for creating it.
 You can also set the background color and pick a built-in drink vessel that should be used (rocks, coupe, highball, etc).
 You can also order the main list as you see fit.

 It is designed to run on a mobile device and stores all its data in browser storage.
 It can export your recipes in a JSON file or restore from a prior backup.
 My desire was to have a no-frills app that simply stores recipes I input, not provide or suggest them, and allows me to back them up somewhere.